n6s/tmux-pylog/README.txt

   aiq setup-tmux                                                      # start/attach ops session with logging aiq setup-tmux --fresh                                              # same, but truncates default context + summary

 Requires OPENAI_API_KEY in the environment.
 Missing context files are noted in the prompt instead of failing.
-Rolling summaries are kept at ~/.cache/aiq/summary.txt by default to simulate session memory.
+Rolling summaries are kept at ~/.cache/tmux-log/summary.txt by default to simulate session memory.

 Context vs summary:
 - Context files: raw input the model reads each run (logs, KB snippets, notes).
-Default: ~/.cache/aiq/context.log (tail N lines).
+Default: ~/.cache/tmux-log/window0.log (tail N lines).
 Provide multiple with -f.
 - Summary file: compact rolling memory maintained by aiq across runs (not tailed like logs).
-Default: ~/.cache/aiq/summary.txt; reset with --reset-summary.
+Default: ~/.cache/tmux-log/summary.txt; reset with --reset-summary.

 tmux helper:
+- `./tmux-log` is a logging-only helper: creates/uses a tmux session (default `ops`), pipes a target pane (default `0.0`) to a log file (default `~/.cache/tmux-log/window0.log`, cleaned via ansi2txt | col -b when available), attaches if you're not in tmux, and supports `--fresh` to truncate or `--raw` to skip cleaning.
-- `aiq setup-tmux` creates/uses session `ops`, pipes pane 0.0 of window 0 to ~/.cache/aiq/context.log (plain tee; use your own filters if desired), ensures an AI window at index 1, and attaches if you are not already inside tmux.
+- `aiq setup-tmux` creates/uses session `ops`, pipes pane 0.0 of window 0 to ~/.cache/tmux-log/window0.log (plain tee; use your own filters if desired), ensures an AI window at index 1, and attaches if you are not already inside tmux.
 - `aiq setup-tmux --fresh` additionally truncates the default context log and summary file for a clean slate.

 Filtering notes: